A-Z Disposal Info

 Paints, stains, solvents, and caulking

 Never dispose of in sink, toilet, or other drain.
 Full cans of acrylic/latex paint may be accepted at Waste Not Want Not.
 Call first.
+Visit the Household Hazardous Waste page for paint disposal info.

 Printers

-Printers are NOT include in the Washington E-Cycle program
+Printers are NOT include in the Washington E-Cycle program.

 They are TRASH.
 They are not recyclable in Jefferson County.